2023-10-22 03:08:00

 Neuroscience

 “In my family, both of my parents are teachers.
 My mother teaches biology and my father teaches chemistry.
 Since my childhood, I had the chance to acquire knowledge in natural and social sciences.
-In high school, I followed biology classes, then I decided to study neuroscience to better understand how the brain works so that I could develop more effective diagnostic and treatment methods for mental health and neurological disorders,” she said. explain.
+In high school, I followed biology classes, then I decided to study neuroscience to better understand how the brain works so that I might develop more effective diagnostic and treatment methods for mental health and neurological disorders,” she said. explain.

 When she chose neuroscience, she considered continuing her studies abroad.
 “Vietnam then only offered neuroscience training programs aimed at training doctors, and I wanted to dedicate myself to scientific research.” .